The Untapped Power of Linguistic Diversity

 I’ve worked with districts where multilingual learners are technically “served”—yet their experience is fragmented.
 A pull-out block here.
 A scaffold there.
 A teacher improvising daily.

 Access without design produces inconsistency.
-And inconsistency, at scale, produces inequity.
+And inconsistency, at scale, produces barriers to full opportunities.

 The question is no longer whether students are in the system.